ali-rantakari/Tagger/frontAppScripts.markdown

 Writing new Scripts
 ---------------------

 If you'd like to __write a front application script__ for an application, you just need to make sure that your script returns the correct kind of data to Tagger.
-What Tagger wants is a record with the field `filePaths`, containing a list of full paths to the files to tag.
+What Tagger wants is a record with one of these two fields (i.e. not both):

+- `filePaths` (containing _a list of full paths_ to the files to tag)
+- `webLinks` (containing _a list of records_ each of which should have the fields `link` (a URL string) and `title` (the title for document that the link points to -- if the link points to a web page, this should be the title of that web page))

 This record may also contain the field `title`, which, if included, will specify what title to display in place of the tagged filename(s).

-An example:
+_Example #1: Return paths to two files and a custom title_

         return {filePaths:{"/path/to/file1.ext", "/path/to/file2.ext"}, title:"2 SuperExtra App Documents"}

+_Example #2: Return two web links_

+        return {webLinks:{{link:"http://hasseg.org", title:"Hasseg site"}, {link:"http://hasseg.org/tagger", title:"Tagger site"}}}

 Also, any error messages a script throws will be shown to the user.
 For example: